uscdev/shib-service/README.md

  [shib-reverse-proxy](https://github.com/uscdev/shib-reverse-proxy).

 Note: Any pages that don't require shib should go into the ````unprotected```` folder.
-This implementation includes a health check page at: https://&lt;host&gt;/unprotected/health.html
+This implementation includes a health check page at: `https://<host>/unprotected/health.html` If you are using a reverse proxy, use the health check page at: `https://<host>/unprotected/local/health.html` and place your application's healthcheck page at `https://<host>/unprotected/health.html`.

 #### Health